Taipans - Most Venomous Snakes in the World

 The coastal taipan is the only one with subspecies, the 2 subspecies are the coastal taipan (Oxyuranus scutellatus scutellatus), which is found along the northeastern coast of Queensland, and the Papuan taipan (Oxyuranus scutellatus canni), found on the southern coast of Papua New Guinea.

 The inland taipan snake is found in the semi-arid regions of central east Australia, the local aboriginal people named the snake Dandarabilla.
 The species was first described in 1879 by Frederick McCoy, but for the next 90 years, it became a bit of mystery until its rediscovery in 1972.

 The Central Ranges taipan was found and described only in 2007 and it was the first new taipan species to be discovered in 125 years.
 It is found in the western desert regions of Australia.

-These snakes feed primarily on small mammals, especially mice, rats and bandicoots.
+These snakes feed primarily on small mammals, especially mice, rats, and bandicoots.

-The snakes of this genus possess a highly neurotoxic venom with some other toxic ingredients that have multiple effects on their victims.
+The snakes of this genus possesses a highly neurotoxic venom with some other toxic ingredients that have multiple effects on their victims.
 The coastal taipan and the other taipan species are also capable of injecting large quantities of venom due to their fairly large size.

 Their venom is known to paralyze the victim's nervous system and also clot the blood, which then blocks blood vessels and uses up clotting factors.
 The taipans are considered to be among the most venomous land snakes based on their LD50 test results (an indicator of the venom toxicity on mice).